foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 # Yossarian Lives

-There are hills that you cannot conquer
+there are hills that you cannot conquer
-Fights pursued that aren't worth prolonging
+fights pursued that aren't worth prolonging
-Buried dead deserve to be honoured
+buried dead deserve to be honoured
-Life well lived is the life of a coward
+life well lived is the life of a coward

-An indian chieftain drowning on dry land
+an indian chieftain drowning on dry land
 a pair of twig legs standing upright no body attached
 a man of god with a broken heart
 The pointless deaths of a war already won

-Damn your eyes
+damn your eyes
-Curse your ambition
+curse your ambition
-We are the playthings
+we are the playthings
-Of adult children
+of adult children

-A whorehouse cleared out with no regard
+a whorehouse cleared out with no regard
-A mountainside village reduced to rubble
+a mountainside village reduced to rubble
-Generation of crooks and thieves
+generation of crooks and thieves
-The walking corpses of forever war
+the walking corpses of forever war

-Damn your eyes
+damn your eyes
-Curse your ambition
+curse your ambition
-We are the playthings
+we are the playthings
-Of adult children
+of adult children

-Freezing cold on a summer bomb run
+freezing cold on a summer bomb run
-Skeleton crew of second born sons
+skeleton crew of second born sons
-Ask for more I have nothing to offer
+ask for more I have nothing to offer
-Ground me now, sky is blackened with schrapnel
+ground me now, sky is blackened with schrapnel

-The bombs
+the bombs
-The bombs are falling
+the bombs are falling
-Burn your cathedral
+burn your cathedral
-Tear down your shelter
+tear down your shelter

 Burn your cathedral
 Tear down your shelter